globalw/ragflow/docs/references/api.md

 ## Get answer

-This method retrieves from RAGFlow Chat or RAGFlow Agent the answer to the user's latest question.
+This method retrieves from Tessi ai.
+Chat or Tessi ai.
+Agent the answer to the user's latest question.

 ### Request